RolnickLab/climatem/README.md

 Environment creation, first make sure you have a python installation, and run from the climatem directory:

 python3 -m venv env_emulator_climatem

 source activate env_emulator_climatem

-pip install -r requirements_env_emulator.txt    (this still has a left over installation from the causalpaca github that I have tried to make sure we don't need any more, but I need to check this)
+pip install -r requirements_env_emulator.txt

+P.S. (this still has a left over installation from the causalpaca github that I have tried to make sure we don't need any more, but I need to check this)

 Then follow poetry instructions.

+You may also need to create a directory: climatem/Climateset_DATA/

+Ok!